marvelous-bot/hybride-node/readme.md

-# Lovely Chain Blockchain Node
+# Hybride Blockchain Node

-This project aims to provide installation, running, and maintenance capabilities of **Lovely Chain validator node** for potential and existing Lovely Chain Blockchain backers.
-The consensus structure of this chain is delegated proof of stake "DPos" and is governed by the symbiosis of Lovely Chain's implementation of go-ethereum and our system contracts [https://github.com/Lovely-Chain/system-contracts.git].
+This project aims to provide installation, running, and maintenance capabilities of **Hybride validator node** for potential and existing Hybride Blockchain backers.
+The consensus structure of this chain is delegated proof of stake "DPos" and is governed by the symbiosis of Hybride's implementation of go-ethereum and our system contracts.
 This repository has multiple release candidates inline so we recommend checking for updates for better functions and stability.

 ## Acknowledgements
-Lovely Chain blockchain node inherits its core components from heco-chain project by stars-lab which itself is based on geth by the Ethereum foundation.
+Hybride blockchain node inherits its core components from heco-chain project by stars-lab which itself is based on geth by the Ethereum foundation.

  - [Go ethereum](https://github.com/ethereum/go-ethereum)
  - [heco-chain](https://github.com/stars-labs/heco-chain)